enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - Inside the fetch i hit the send route and pass the receiver id as params and post message to the route.

-- If any error received i throw it.
+- If any error received, i throw it.

 - Using setMessage function i set the new message int he messages together with earlier messages.